TMJ and Bruxism Treatment in Pascoe Vale

 - Degeneration of the condyle (rounded part of the joint)

-X-rays and 3-D imaging can contribute to an accurate diagnosis of jaw disorders.
+In addition to a visual examination, both X-rays and 3-D imaging can contribute to an accurate diagnosis of jaw disorders.
 Dr Amir will recommend both diagnostics and treatment options on an individual basis with the singular goal of preventing damage and promoting improved oral health.